 Here's a short list of services that require CU VPN when you're connecting from your home network (or other non-Cornell network):

 - DNS Database

 - Activating or renewing a license for Windows or any version of Microsoft Office except Office 365 (Your computer will prompt you when this needs to be done; once activated or renewed, licenses are good for 180 days.)

 In addition, some department systems may require Cornell VPN when you're off campus.
 Your department's IT or computer support staff can tell you if any systems have that requirement.

 VPN and Cloud-Based Applications

-Cornell's VPN service provides an added layer of security when you're connecting to university services from off campus (it's required to connect to some services).
+Cornell's VPN service provides an added layer of security when you're connecting from off campus to university IT resources hosted on campus.
+(It's required to connect to some services.)